How many solar panels do I need for my home?

 Factor #5 Shade

 Solar panels like sunshine, duh.
-They don’t produce energy when it’s dark, and no they don’t make energy from moonlight.
+They don’t produce energy when it’s dark, and no, they don’t make energy from moonlight.
 Solar panels also don’t like shade.
-Technology advancements have improved to isolate the reduction in energy from shade from the rest of the solar panels, but still shade means less, little, or no sun is hitting the solar panel in that area.
+Technology advancements have improved to isolate the reduction in power output due to shading from the rest of the solar panels, but still, shade means less, little, or no sun is hitting the solar panel in that area.
 No sun = no electricity, it’s that simple.

-In summary, all shade is bad for all solar panels, worse for some panel technologies more than others, but still bad for all.
+In summary, all shade reduces power output.
+It’s worse for some panel technologies more than others, but still has adverse effects for all.